b1naryth1ef/pydskchk/README.md

             print "Error"
         elif finder == "3":
             print "Error loading module"

+###Roadmap
+PyDskChk is planned to be more then just a small tool.
+Later on this year a project will spawn using PyDskChk and other tools to provide an all-around system monitor / notifier for python.
+V0.3 : Full email support, more settings and tweaking abilities. v0.4 : Better module support. v0.5 : Folder/File changes tracking
+V0.6 : Suport for more interfaces.

 ###Thanks To
 ####PyDskChk deserves credit to a few people...
 Bob2 on Freenode's Python for recommending while True:
 [Patrick](http://talk.jeelabs.net/topic/704) from the JeeLabs talk forums for getting me intrested in making the disk checker email people...

 ####PyDskChk uses a few systems...
 [ConfigObj](http://bit.ly/eauaQx) was written by Michael Foord and Nicola Larosa.
 It's currently used for parsing settings.cfg into our diskchecker.py
 [SMTPLib](http://effbot.org/librarybook/smtplib.htm) a included module in Python 2.5 and later, it's the core to the email system.